About this day

 Finance: Instability and crisis George Magnus, Economist and Author

-George has occupied a front row seat as events have challenged economies and financial systems around the world since the Global Financial Crisis in 2008.
-George will explore the role of financial markets in the wider economy and the consequences when they are in crisis.
+George has occupied a front row seat as events have challenged financial systems around the world since the Global Financial Crisis.
+George will explore the role of financial markets in the economy and the consequences when they are in crisis.

 About George Magnus

 George, former Chief Economist at UBS, is widely credited with having identified the trigger points leading to the 2007/08 crisis and with helping us to understand its lingering consequences.

 Economic misperceptions Stephen Davies, Institute of Economics Affairs

-Areas where economic misperceptions are rife include the trade and the implications of this for trade policy; the economics of migration and movement and the nature of money and monetary policy.
+Areas where economic misperceptions are rife include trade policy; the economics of migration and movement and the nature of money and monetary policy.
 Stephen will explore how we must change the way we think about economics.

 About Stephen Davies

 Dr Steve Davies is the Head of Education at the IEA.
 Previously he was program officer at the Institute for Humane Studies (IHS) at George Mason University in Virginia.

 Secrets of charitable giving Kimberley Scharf, University of Warwick